First Art Activities for Toddlers and Infants

 Activities for Toddlers and Infants

-But if you’re not in the mood to get messy, try using only dry materials like oats or rice.
 Add some bowls and spoons and your little one will have fun for longer than you expect.
 Especially when you sit beside them and play along.

 If you really want to have fun, add water!
 Every kid loves water play!

-And remember…every child is different.
+And remember, every child is different.
 What might be a favorite activity for one child may only hold another child’s interest for five minutes.
 And that’s okay.

 We do our sensory activities whenever we have (or make) time.
 But always with a full belly and not right before bedtime.